-2021 brings huge updates to the E&M Guidelines for codes office visits.
+2021 brings huge updates to the E&M Guidelines for office visits.
 Here are the most important things to know:

 - These changes only apply to office visits, the guidelines for all other places of service remain unchanged.
 These changes apply to all payors.